Gino Hernandez

 Charles Eugene Wolfe Jr. (August 8, 1957 – February 2, 1986) was an American professional wrestler, better known by his ring name, Gino Hernandez.
-He is perhaps best known for his appearances with the Dallas, Texas-based promotion World Class Championship Wrestling between 1976 until his death in 1986.
-Hernandez's death was initially ruled a homicide case, but police later concluded that he had died of a drug overdose.
+He is perhaps best known for his appearances with the Dallas, Texas-based promotion World Class Championship Wrestling (WCCW) between 1976 until his death in 1986.
+Hernandez's death was initially ruled a murder case, but police later concluded that he had died of a drug overdose.
+Despite this conclusion, those close to Hernandez and fans alike continue to speculate about the circumstances surrounding his death.

 Professional wrestling career

 Early career

 As a rookie, babyface wrestler in Ed Farhat's Big Time Wrestling promotion in Detroit, "Gino Hernandez" was a very young, fresh-faced performer who got over with female fans due to his long black hair, and good looks.
 He won Big Time's top title (its version of the NWA United States Heavyweight Championship) by defeating "Bulldog" Don Kent.
 During this time, Wolfe also wrestled at least one match for WWE forerunner the World Wide Wrestling Federation (WWWF).
 Gino lost the (Detroit) U.S. Title to his real-life boss: The Sheik (Big Time Wrestling owner and booker Eddie Farhat's 'Psycho-Arab' heel persona).